solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 Proposed problems:

 1. Create a complete programme that will calculate the area circle with radius r.
 2. Calculate and print the square of a number.
-If the number is larger then 10 also calculate the calculate the cube.
+If the number is larger than 10 also calculate the cube.
 3. List the letters in the sentence "Python is awesome"

 ***